 Crochet A Dusting Mitt

 I must say that Spring Cleaning is not my thing.
 My retired husband does a pretty good job at keeping the house clean most of time, but the one thing he doesn’t like to do is to dust the furniture.
 When Mikey and Diva Dan challenged me to crochet up with something cleaning related, the idea of a dusting mitt was the first thing I thought of making.
+This is the Crochet Dusting Mitt pattern.

 Spring Cleaning is Here